rcgray/free-genai-bootcamp-2025/visual-novel/docs/features/Furigana-Ruby-Text.md

 5. **Animation Compatibility**: Furigana must work with our existing typewriter text animation effects.
 6. **Difficulty Level Integration**: The display of furigana should respect the player's chosen difficulty level:
    - Beginner: Show furigana for all kanji
-   - Intermediate: Show furigana for less common kanji only
+   - Intermediate: Show furigana for all kanji
-   - Advanced: Show no furigana
+   - Advanced: Show furigana for less common kanji only

 ### Technical Requirements